pymzml/pymzML/README.rst

 .. _GitHub:
    https://github.com/pymzML/pymzml

+If you have troubles installing the dependencies, install numpy first separately, since pynumpress requires numpy to be installed.

 If you use Windows 7 please use the 'SDK7.1 command prompt' for installation of pymzML to assure correct compiling of the C extensions.